painpita/anki-kuroco/README.md

   4. Handling multi-language with tags

 Unfortunately, Kuroco has a bug right now where queries for a language different from default together with tags will return nothing every time.
 Also, the _lang variable cannot be accessed in pre-processing, so we couldn't redirect queries automatically for undefined multi language cards.
+UPDATE : bug fixed by adding a translation for the tag in Kuroco, but it is still weird that this only affects lists